slept3arly/leadbridge/docs/06_REST_CONNECTOR_IMPLEMENTATION_REPORT.md

 # REST Connector Implementation Report

+> **ARCHIVED** -- This document is superseded by `docs/integrations.md`.
+It contains stale references to removed features (`AuditService`) and incorrect claims about REST connector configuration (configuration IS supported via API and UI).
+Do not use as a source of truth.

 > Generated July 2026.
-Do NOT modify code based on this report — it is a reverse-engineering reference for configuration and testing.
+Do NOT modify code based on this report -- it is a reverse-engineering reference for configuration and testing.

 ---